 Well, four years ago, Pennsylvania's Secretary of State actually resigned.

-Um in Florida, the practice of targeting senior citizens and helping them manipulate their absentee ballots has its own term.
+In Florida, the practice of targeting senior citizens and helping them manipulate their absentee ballots has its own term.

 It's called granny farming.

-So when these states like this see massive increases, potentially a doubling or tripling of the amount of mail-in ballots, which by the way, even the New York Times has said that mail-in ballots are by far the easiest form of voting to manipulate and the most susceptible form of voting uh to fraud.
+So when these states like this see massive increases, potentially a doubling or tripling of the amount of mail-in ballots, which by the way, even the New York Times has said that mail-in ballots are by far the easiest form of voting to manipulate and the most susceptible form of voting to fraud.

-So when you see increases in this form of voting, uh, of course it stands to reason that we're likely to see an increase in the amount of fraud.
+So when you see increases in this form of voting, of course it stands to reason that we're likely to see an increase in the amount of fraud.

 And don't forget this, right?